alexHoggett/step-free-gigs/README.md

 ## Running

-1. You may need to sign up for an [Expo](https://expo.dev/) account to be able to properly view the app (not sure), also to view on your phone itself, download the Expo Client app.
+1. To view on your phone itself, download the Expo Client app.

 2. Start the metro bundler: